 CHAPTER 3 OVERVIEW OF MACHINE LEARNING TECHNIQUES

 Machine learning algorithms search for patterns and regularities in any given data and have found wide usage across various application domains.
 They automatically learn from data by generalizing from examples.
 As more data becomes available, problems that are more ambitious can be tackled.
 These algorithms are typically implemented in two phases.
 In the first phase, called training phase, data is gathered and provided to the algorithm, so it can learn patterns and create a model to classify data or predict data properties.
 In the second phase, called testing phase, new data is tested against the model that was built during the training phase, and the effectiveness of the model is revealed.
 Such two-phase learning algorithms are called supervised learning algorithms.
 There are also algorithms in which the testing phase is not used, and such algorithms are called unsupervised learning algorithms.
 These algorithms use unlabeled data to cluster the data in different classes.
 Machine learning algorithms can be used for classification or regression.
 In classification, the machine-learning algorithm learns to classify the data in different classes while in regression it predicts a continuous variable by learning from the train data.
-To improve Offloading decision accuracy over prior work, we propose to integrate machine-learning techniques that intelligently make use of different modules in our Offloading framework.
+To improve offloading decision accuracy over prior work, we propose to integrate machine-learning techniques that intelligently make use of different modules in our offloading framework.

 3.1 Reinforcement Learning (RL)

 Reinforcement learning is learning by interacting with an environment.
 An RL agent learns from the consequences of its actions, rather than from being explicitly taught and it selects its actions on basis of its past experiences (exploitation) and also by new choices (exploration), which is essentially trial and error learning.
 The reinforcement signal that the RL-agent receives is a numerical reward, which encodes the success of an action's outcome, and the agent seeks to learn to select actions that maximize the accumulated reward over time.